pantheon-systems/documentation/source/partials/migrate/drupal-database.md

        - This imports the `.sql` file to the **<span class="fa fa-wrench"></span> Dev** environment.

-       - Your command will resemble the following structure:
+       - Your command will look similar to the example below:

          ```bash{promptUser: user}
          mysql -u pantheon -p{random-password} -h dbserver.dev.{site-id}.drush.in -P {site-port} pantheon < database.sql